Dovyski/besearcher/README.md

 Besearcher
 ======================

-Besearcher (*bot researcher*) is a tool to help researchers automate and keep track of software-based experiments.
-It automatically monitors a git repository and performs a pre-defined command for each new commit.
-It is also possible to keep track of commands (running, finished or aborted) and the output they produced.
+Besearcher (*bot researcher*) is a multiplatform tool to help researchers automate and keep track of software-based experiments.
+The main idea to define a command, its parameters and the possible values of those parameters.
+Besearcher will then generates all permutations of that command and its parameter values.
+It will execute each one of them, keeping track of their status (running, finished or aborted) and the output they produced.

 ## Table of content